SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-code-health-quality-gates-to-add/rule.md

 Any project specific rules should be documented in "\_Instructions-CodeHealth.docx" kept in the solution.
 <mark>Please also copy the current version number of this rule into the "_Instructions-CodeHealth.docx" in order to track what version your existing solution adheres to.</mark>

-The current standard for rules is just the default ones.
-Frequently check back here for updates to the ruleset definition.

 <dl class="ssw15-rteElement-ImageArea"><dl class="ssw15-rteElement-ImageArea"><img src="VS-ModifyRules.png" alt="VS-ModifyRules.png" style="margin:5px;width:808px;"></dl> <strong>Figure: Steps to open Visual Studio Analyser rules customisation page<br></strong> <p class="ssw15-rteElement-P">Right Click project | Properties | Code Analysis | Open<br></p></dl><dl class="ssw15-rteElement-ImageArea"><dl class="ssw15-rteElement-ImageArea"><img src="VS-ModifyRules2.png" alt="VS-ModifyRules2.png" style="margin:5px;width:808px;"> <strong>Figure: How to customize rules.
 By either enabling / disabling rules or packages.
 Or by modifying the rule severity level.<br></strong> </dl></dl>
 ### Visual Studio Code